TingChiehLin/erc721-NFT/frontend/README.md

 To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Build a Blockchain Application with React Typescript (Tutorial)](https://www.youtube.com/watch?v=rCDnc_0J_c8) - learn how to install Metamask Wallet
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [v5 to v6 ethers.providers](https://stackoverflow.com/questions/75743480/ethers-web3modal-property-providers-does-not-exist-on-type-typeof-import) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Deploy on Vercel